Moss or Granite Crochet Stitch: Tutorial

 The Moss Crochet Stitch, also known as the Granite Crochet Stitch is a beginner stitch that is easy to learn but makes an impressive stitch for a wide variety of different types of projects.

-This stitch produces a thick fabric that is good for projects needing a thick fabric for such projects such as wash cloths, potholders, dishrags, and the such.
-If you want to use it with a more flexible and drapy fabric consider using a larger hooks.
+This stitch produces a thick fabric that is good for projects needing a thick fabric for such projects as washcloths, potholders, dishrags, etc. Consider using larger hooks if you want to use them with a more flexible and drapey material.

 Single Crochet Stitch